Moses Haughton the Younger

 Moses Haughton (7 July 1773 – 26 June 1849) was a British engraver and painter, often of miniatures.

 Life

 Born in Wednesbury in the Black Country, the nephew of the painter Moses Haughton the elder, he moved to Liverpool in 1790.

 There he became a friend of William Roscoe and possibly studied under George Stubbs before enrolling at the Royal Academy Schools in London in 1795.
-At the R.A. he was a classmate of J. M. W. Turner.
 In 1796 William Roscoe mentions Haughton as a 'young engraver' of note.

 From 1803, Haughton was the resident engraver to Henry Fuseli, and it was largely through Haughton's prints that Fuseli's work became widely known;